EMANUEL VIEBAHN

-I am a lecturer in philosophy at Humboldt-Universität zu Berlin, currently on leave to teach at Freie Universität Berlin.
+I am a junior professor in philosophy at Freie Universität Berlin.

-My main research interests lie in the philosophy of language and communication and in metaphysics.
-I am currently working on theoretical, ethical and empirical aspects of insincere communication, on issues in metasemantics, semantics and pragmatics and on the philosophy of time.
-I am also interested in topics in aesthetics, the history of analytic philosophy and the philosophy of science.
+My main research interests lie in the philosophy of language and communication, as well as in metaphysics.
+I am currently working on theoretical, ethical and empirical aspects of insincere communication and misinformation, on the metasemantics, semantics and pragmatics of linguistic and pictorial communication and on issues in the philosophy of time.

 I received my DPhil from the University of Oxford in 2015.
-Previously, I completed the BPhil in Philosophy at Oxford and a BA in Philosophy and German Literature at the Humboldt University of Berlin.
+Before joining Freie Universität Berlin in 2023, I spent ten years as lecturer at Humboldt-Universität zu Berlin.
 From October 2017 until March 2018, I was an Academic Visitor at the University of Cambridge and a By-Fellow at Churchill College, funded by a fellowship of the DAAD.
 From September 2018 until August 2019, I worked as a senior lecturer in theoretical philosophy at the University of Zurich.
+And in 2022, I visited the University of Sydney as an Anderson Visiting Fellow and the research group "Persuading under Uncertainty: Challenges and Norms of Science Communication" at the Center for Advanced Studies, LMU München.

 I am part of two research networks funded by the DFG: The semantics and metasemantics of context-sensitive language, which I initiated in 2016 and of which I am a coordinator, and Change and Change-Makers, which investigates issues in the philosophy of time and persistence.